fluidmindapp/fluidmindapp.github.io/_posts/2024-09-16-peergroups-smoketest.md

 There are other peer support apps, such as Circles, which provides professionally moderated audio call groups at a cost of roughly $40 per month.
 We plan to offer PeerGroups at a significantly reduced cost.

 Are you interested?
-Preregister now by filling out this [response form](https://docs.google.com/forms/d/e/1FAIpQLSfLyZDdjiYxpqUhJvux88yhl-z0LjoAYLZJTI7ybaM0WFPvOg/viewform).
+Preregister now by filling out this [response form](https://docs.google.com/forms/d/e/1FAIpQLSfLyZDdjiYxpqUhJvux88yhl-z0LjoAYLZJTI7ybaM0WFPvOg/viewform) and reserve your username.